uclasystem/VQPy/README.md

 Also, we can see a builtin interface `infer` provided by the library in the first example.
 In VQPy, there are two basic interfaces `infer` and `getv`, both of which are used to infer an attribute, typically an user-defined or pre-defined property in most cases.

-There are two differences in the functions: `getv` can retrieve values in historic frames if the property is marked by `@vqpy.stateful` decorator; `getv` consider user-defined names first and `infer` directly look up the library.
+There are two differences in the functions: `getv` can retrieve values in historic frames using `object.getv(property, index=)` if the property is marked by `@vqpy.stateful` decorator; `getv` consider user-defined names first and `infer` directly look up the library.
 Consequently, `infer` is mostly used when implementing the properties to avoid circular reference, and `getv` can be used as the interface to access the data within this object.

 We also have some other decorators to simplify the definition of properties, like `@vqpy.postproc`.
 This decorator provides basic postprocessing functions.
 For instance, returning the modal value of the results in past 10 frames.
 For more details on how to use the decorators, please refer to our API document (TODO).
-You can also refer to our demos to see several example implementations of concerned objects.
+You can also refer to our [demos](https://github.com/uclasystem/VQPy/blob/main/README.md#customization) to see several example implementations of concerned objects.

 #### Define a `Query`

 Users can express their queries through SQL-like constraints with `VObjConstraint`, which is a return value of the `setting` method in their `Query` class.
 In `VObjConstraint`, users can specify query constraints on the interested object with `filter_cons`, and `select_cons` gives the projection of the properties the query shall return.

-Moreover, the user can provide some functions.
-In `filter_cons`, the functions are boolean, and objects whose corresponding value has a `False` return will not be selected.
-In `select_cons`, the returned value will pass the function provided.
-By default, these functions are all identity functions.
+Moreover, users can provide some functions for the constraints and projections.
+In `filter_cons`, the functions should be boolean, and objects whose corresponding property has a `False` return value will not be selected.
+In `select_cons`, these functions serve as the postprocessing of the property value, and users can simply set the value to `None` if they want to output the value directly.

 The code below demonstrates a query that selects all the `Vehicle` objects whose velocity is greater than 0.1, and chooses the two properties of `track_id`  and `license_plate` for return.